xeoron/web-man/README.md

 =====
 Place wman.cgi into the servers cgi bin

 Place wman.html into your root html folder.
-It assumed that wman.cgi this location ./bin/wman.cgi so adjust the code accordingly.
+It assumes that wman.cgi's location is ./bin/wman.cgi so adjust the code accordingly.

 Tested On